 I was so over the moon with Wise that I popped off an email and asked if I could get more information on how they circumvent these fees so I could blog here about it (see below on how it works).

 They wrote back and offered to give my readers a free transfer up to £1,000/$1,000.

 Remember: Banks could charge you up to 5% in hidden costs when sending money to any bank account abroad.
 Wise is up to 8x cheaper.
 It's only fair!

 How Does Wise Make Sending Money to Thailand So Cheap?

-Well, with investment in the company from the likes of Richard Branson, I guess anything is possible.
+Well, with investments from notable figures like Richard Branson, it seems like anything is possible.

-My first transfer completed within 24 hours; 2-3 days quicker than my bank.
-Transfers now are sometimes even quicker.
+My first ever transfer was completed within 24 hours, a notable 2-3 days faster than my bank.
+Subsequent transfers have been even speedier (as shown above).

-The process is completed by making several individual conversions using effective market exchange rates that work in your favor.
+The mechanism operates by executing several individual conversions using market exchange rates that work to your advantage.